peterdsharpe/AeroSandbox/README.md

 ### NEWS

-AeroSandbox v3.0.0 is out in beta mode!
-You can install this by running `pip install --pre aerosandbox` (add the `--upgrade` flag as well to upgrade an existing installation).
+* AeroSandbox v3.0.0 is out in beta mode!
+    * Install: `pip install --pre aerosandbox` (add the `--upgrade` flag as well to upgrade an existing installation).
+* Check out the new tutorials in `/tutorial/`!

 ## Overview
 AeroSandbox is a Python package for aircraft design optimization that leverages modern tools for reverse-mode automatic differentiation and large-scale design optimization.